Keystone Habit: A Single Habit That Creates a Ripple Effect

 Credit: CoachTraining EDU, Wellness Training Guide

-This meant that I had to cut all the excuses and be flexible.
+This meant that I had to be flexible.
 What mattered was that I gave myself many options, and I had to be satisfied with going slow and starting small (rather than doing an hour workout 2x a week and then stopping).
-I also discovered yoga and cathartic workouts that would make a difference both inside and out.

 For you, the keystone habit might be prioritizing your sleep, staying hydrated, or making time to plan your day.
 Maybe it’s something simple.
 Maybe it’s something totally new.